Kiemen-Lab/CODA_pivot/README.md

 # CODApivot

-CODApivot is an intuitive, Python-powered graphical application for streamlined image registration and transformation.
-Whether you're working with histology slides, spatial datasets, or medical imaging, CODApivot simplifies the process of aligning, transforming, and visualizing data — all through an elegant GUI.
+CODApivot is a user interface guided tool for streamlined image registration which simplifies the process of aligning and visualizing data.

 ---
 ## 🚀 Key Features

-* **Project-Based Workflow:** Organize your fixed and moving images, results, and associated data within structured job folders.
+* **Project-Based Workflow:** Organize your fixed and moving images, results, and associated data.
-* **Interactive Fiducial Point Selection:** Add, move, and remove fiducial points directly on your images — fast and visually intuitive.
+* **Interactive Fiducial Point Selection:** Add, move, and remove fiducial points directly on your images.
 * **Smart Image Viewer:** Dynamically adjust brightness, contrast, zoom, pan, flip, and rotate to tailor your view.
 * **Robust Registration Algorithms:**